 3. Right-click one of the dates along the category axis and select Format Axis... in the popup menu:

-In the Format Axis dialog box, adjust the horizontal axis Minimum and Maximum scale values to correspond to the earliest and latest dates in the data.
+On the Format Axis task pane, adjust the horizontal axis Minimum and Maximum scale values to correspond to the earliest and latest dates in the data.
 You also may want to set the Major unit to 7 to indicate weeks:

-4. Access the Format Axis dialog box for the vertical axis: in the Axis Options tab, check the option labeled Categories in reverse order, and also set the option labeled At maximum category in the Horizontal axis crosses group:
+4. On the Format Axis task pane for the vertical axis: in the Axis Options group, set the option labeled At maximum category and check the option labeled Categories in reverse order:

 5. Right-click in the first data series and choose Format Data Series... in the popup menu:

-To makes the first data series invisible, in the Format Data Series dialog box:
+To makes the first data series invisible, on the Format Data Series task pane: